xmrstuff/monero-nats-publisher/README.md

 Run `./publisher help` for detailed help.

-It implements a couple of CLI commands:
+It implements 3 CLI commands:

+* `./publisher ping`: Checks that it can connect to the NATS server properly
 * `./publisher tx <txid>`: Gathers extra context about the Tx and publishes it to NATS
 * `./publisher block <blockHash>`: Gathers extra context about the Block and publishes it to NATS